Song-Cao/hetero_network/README.md

 Fig. 3: Show that interactions can be literature dependent.
 Some pleiotropic proteins interact with a lot of things but interactions are specific to particular biological topics
 Fig. 4: Use doc vectors as edge embedding to predict GWAS
 Fig. 5: Intepret predictions with attention

+# Workflow

+* Use `gen_training_data_HAN` to generate a pickle file that is similar to the ACM dataset used in original HAN paper `~/.dgl/ACM3025.pkl`
+* Put the created `pkl` file in `~/.dgl/ppi`
+* Run `python han/main.py --ds [xxx.pkl]`

+# Notes

+- Aug.
+12; code run well. only have a test run (not really meaningful class and edges), don't overintepret, but seemingly class imbalance and feature initialization may be problems.
+Also need to further understand the code to generate prediction outputs, tune hyperparameters and output attention values.